 Notice the graph of the cosecant function is symmetric with respect to the origin, confirming what we learned in Section 1.5.7, that cosecant is an odd function.

-As discussed earlier in this section, the secant function has a domain for all real numbers except angles of , where is an integer.
+As discussed earlier in this section, the secant function has a domain of all real numbers except angles of the form , where is an odd integer.
 These excluded values correspond to the vertical asymptotes of the secant function.
 With a period of , we can focus on the interval to .
-The construction of the secant function plot follows a similar approach to that used for the cosecant function, as illustrated in Figure 2.2.19.
+The construction of the secant function graph follows a similar approach to the one used for the cosecant function, as illustrated in Figure 2.2.19.

 Notice the graph of the secant function is symmetric about the -axis, and thus secant is an even function, confirming what we learned in Section 1.5.7.